-For many retailers, business is continuing and even trending upwards as consumers shift their shopping habits to online.
+For some retailers, business is continuing as consumers shift their shopping habits online.
 What doesn't seem likely to change however, is the responsibility that retailers have to protect the consumers' personal information.

 As somebody who performs PCI assessments for our clients, our lives normally include the following activities:

 - Walking through and sitting in airports

 - Getting on airplanes

 - Riding in taxis, Ubers/Lyfts, or getting rental cars

 - Sitting in conference rooms with large numbers of people

 Today's reality changed all of that.
 We now have to think, “If I do this, could someone else fall ill due to their contact with me?”
 The focus on caring for our health, and even more importantly, making sure we don’t harm someone else has impacted how we do our jobs.
 We need to consider others with compromised immune systems, or folks who are older and more at risk; and this motivates us to make different choices.

 When we perform PCI assessments, we strongly prefer to be on-site with our clients for a certain period of time, but under these unique circumstances; we are all best served by performing this work virtually.

 Delivering a Remote PCI Assessment